 Segregation of Duties.
 Simply put, no employee should be in a position to commit an irregularity and then conceal it.
-An example of segregation of duties taken from everyday life is a movie theater where one person sells tickets and another person collects the tickets.
-This separation of duties helps prevent the person selling the tickets from: (1) collecting the price of the ticket, but allowing entry without a ticket (allowing the ticket seller to pocket the ticket payment without being detected); or (2) allowing entrance without the purchase of a ticket.
+To help prevent that from happening, responsibilities in financial transactions should be divided amongst more than one person, or segregated.
+An example of segregation of duties taken from everyday life is a movie theater, where one person sells tickets and another person collects the tickets.
+This separation of duties helps prevent the person selling the tickets from: (1) collecting the price of the ticket, but allowing entry without a ticket (allowing the ticket seller to pocket the ticket payment without being detected), or (2) allowing entrance without the purchase of a ticket.